major-segfault/khalilstemmler-website-2019/src/pages/blogs/graphql/how-apollo-rest-data-source-caches-api-calls.md

 ---
 templateKey: blog-post
 title: "How Apollo REST Data Source Deduplicates and Caches API calls [Deep Dive]"
-date: '2019-12-13T10:04:10-05:00'
+date: '2019-12-14T10:04:10-05:00'
-updated: '2019-12-131T10:04:10-05:00'
+updated: '2019-12-141T10:04:10-05:00'
 description: >-
-  Apollo's REST Data Source actually does a lot more than you'd think behind the scenes, and that's why it's recommended instead of using a wrapped HTTP library like Axios or Fetch in order to hook up data to your resolvers.
+  Apollo's REST Data Source does a lot more than you'd think behind the scenes, and that's why it's recommended instead of using a wrapped HTTP library like Axios or Fetch in order to hook up data to your resolvers.
 tags:
   - Apollo Server
   - GraphQL